 Open heart surgery is performed by a team of medical experts, including a cardiothoracic surgeon and other doctors and nurses.

-Depending on the condition being treated, open heart surgery can take anywhere from three to six hours, or longer.
+Depending on the condition being treated, this type of surgery can take anywhere from three to six hours, or longer.

-Once you are under anesthesia, the surgeon makes a 6 to 8 inch incision down the center of the chest and cuts through the bone below to open the rib cage.
+Once you are under anesthesia, the surgeon in our Heart Center will make a 6 to 8 inch incision down the center of the chest and cuts through the bone below to open the rib cage.

 A heart-lung bypass machine may be connected to the heart, taking over its pumping action.
 Medicines are used to stop the heartbeat, allowing the surgeon to operate on a heart that isn't pumping.
 After surgery, the heart is restarted with electricity, the chest bone is closed with wires, and the incision is stitched or stapled.

-Are there any risks with open heart surgery?
+Are there any risks of open heart surgery?

 Yes.
 Risks are highest for people over age 70 or for those who have had a previous heart surgery.
-The NHLBI states open heart surgery risks include:
+The NHLBI states that risks of open heart surgery include: